DesyncTheThird/corne-keymap/readme.md

 By tracking the `Scroll Lock` and `Caps Lock` states, we can communicate information between the keyboard and a trackball without host-side software: when the trackball is moving, it will enable `Caps Lock`, which the keyboard will detect to enable a mouse key layer; and conversely, we can have a drag scrolling key keyboard by setting `Scroll Lock` on the keyboard and detecting it on the trackball.

 The `Scroll Lock` and `Num Lock` keys don't set the locking states while control is held since these combinations are interpreted as `Pause` and `Break`.
-This is bypassable when sending signals from the keyboard to the trackball, since we can just soft-remove mods before sending the signal, but if the trackball were to send signals back to the keyboard while control is held, the keyboard would not be able to detect the locking state changes.
-For instance, if we hold control before moving the trackball, the locking key emitted by the trackball would have any effect, and we cannot remove the control modifier from the trackball's side since the control modifier is being emitted by a different device.
-Because of this, we can't use the `Num Lock` or `Scroll Lock` to send signals to the keyboard.
-This is why we use `Caps Lock` to signal mouse movement from the trackball to the keyboard, since `Ctrl`+`Caps Lock` does not have any special meaning.
+This is bypassable when sending signals from the keyboard to the trackball, since we can just soft-remove mods before sending the signal, but if the trackball were to send signals back to the keyboard while control is held, the keyboard would not be able to detect the locking state changes, since the trackball would just be emitting `Pause`/`Break`.
+The workaround doesn't apply in this direction, since we cannot remove the control modifier from the trackball's side because the control modifier is being emitted by a different device.

+This is problematic since, for instance, if we hold control before moving the trackball, the auto-mouse layer would never activate.
+Because of this, we can't use the `Num Lock` or `Scroll Lock` to send signals from the trackball to the keyboard.
+This is why, in this implementation, we use `Caps Lock` to signal mouse movement from the trackball to the keyboard, since `Ctrl`+`Caps Lock` does not have any special meaning.

 If you actually want to use `Caps Lock` for typing, you can toggle this feature on/off by pressing the `TB_TOGG` key on the `Utility` layer.
 However, the way the firmware is currently set up, the caps lock state is forcibly set by the trackball while this feature is enabled, so you will also need to unplug the trackball (or update the keymap to be able to disable control).